-But it turns out that the children, both their parents and Lomax himself are just pawns in a much bigger game, involving Britain, Germany, and an old terrorist group suspected of a department store bombing twenty years ago.
+But it turns out that the children, both their parents and Lomax himself are just pawns in a much bigger game, involving Britain, Germany, various intelligence agencies, and an old terrorist group suspected of a department store bombing twenty years ago.

 This was a truly fascinating series--defiantly provocative, murky and dark, miles away from most PBS mystery stuff.
-And Frederic Forrest, as Lomax, is completely captivating.
-Highly recommended.
+Miranda Richardson as Sidonie is great, but Frederic Forrest, as Lomax, is completely captivating.